Welcome to THE GERMAN

-We want to draw attention to the metabolic disease glucose transporter (GLUT1) defect and educate about it.
+We want to draw attention to the GLUT1 Transporter (GLUT1) deficiency and educate interested parties – patients, families, friends and the medical profession – about it.

-We introduce you to the tasks and objectives of the association and inform you in detail about the GLUT1 defect and its currently only proven therapy - the ketogenic diet.
+On this website, we shall introduce you to the tasks and objectives of the association and inform you in detail about the GLUT1 deficiency and its currently only proven therapy - the ketogenic diet.

-For those affected by the GLUT1 defect and for doctors, dieticians and interested citizens, the homepage offers a forum to understand this little-known disease and - in the case of concern - dealing with it.
+For those affected by the GLUT1 deficiency and for doctors, dieticians and other interested parties, the website provides a portal offering greater knowledge and understanding about this little-known, rare disease and - in the case of concern - support for coping with it.

-- support research and teaching on the GLUT1 defect and its treatment options
+- support research and teaching on the GLUT1 deficiency and its treatment options

-- clarify about the Glut1 defect and treatment options.
-In particular, the ketogenic diet
+- clarify about the GLUT1 deficiency and treatment options – in particular, the ketogenic diet

-- work together with other equivalent associations, associations, foundations and institutions at home and abroad
+- work together with other equivalent associations, foundations and institutions at home and abroad

-- continuously collect data about the disease and prepare it
+- continuously collect data about the disease and help to present it

-- support the concept development for the professionally competent care GLUT1 defect affected in the adulthood
+- support the concept development for competent, professional care for GLUT1 patients in adulthood

-- support families with children with GLUT1 defects
+- support families with children with GLUT1 deficiency

 The Ketogenic diet